MLXIO

 Garmin Rolls Out Global Software Update Fixing Key Smartwatch Bugs

 Garmin has launched a new software update for its flagship smartwatches, aiming to stamp out a series of persistent bugs and refine user experience worldwide.
-The update is available now on a global scale, reflecting Garmin’s push to maintain its position among high-end wearable brands, according to Notebookcheck.
+The update is available now on a global scale, reflecting Garmin’s push to maintain its position in the broader smartwatch fight, according to Notebookcheck.

 While Garmin hasn’t named every specific model in its announcement, the language points to a broad rollout for its top-tier devices.
 This move comes as the company seeks to shore up reliability across its smartwatch lineup after reports of software hiccups.
 There’s no mention of a phased or region-restricted release — the update is described as globally available now.